 After installing the plugin, follow the steps below to begin using Leaky Paywall on your site.
 In the WordPress admin, go to Leaky Paywall > Settings > General.

-1. Create a page for login
+1. Create a page for the login

-2. Create a page for subscribe cards
+2. Create a page for the subscribe cards

 Add the shortcode [leaky_paywall_subscription] to your subscription page and on the Leaky Paywall options select the page from the Page for Subscription dropdown.